 “If people want that to be the go-to moment, I’m alright with that,” Gerrard says.

 As Gerrard himself acknowledges here — and has done countless other places since the fallout of that season — it was perhaps a natural way for the incident to be viewed.
-Gerrard was the defining figure of his boyhood club; the beating heart of a side desperate to end its long, painful wait for a first Premier League title.
+Gerrard was the driving figure of his boyhood club; the beating heart of a side desperate to end its long, painful wait for a first Premier League title.

 In slipping to allow Demba Ba through on goal in first half stoppage time of league game number 35, he had apparently single-handedly thrown away the chances of his side — a team that lost just one of its final 19 league games — becoming champions.
 That narrative though, as Fowler stresses, has some undeniable flaws.
 It ignores the context of the run-in and the fact that Liverpool were outsiders for the majority of the season, only able to keep the pace because of their perfect form.